My Very Own Queen Of Hearts Poem by Mark Heathcote

 So you're rude, corrosive, and even one day

-So the mirror says you're beautiful infectious
+So the mirror says you're beautiful and infectious.

-But wasn't it he who hid hiding,
+But wasn't it he who hid hiding?

-A dishonest misdemeanor—telling yeah
+A dishonest misdemeanour—telling -yeah

 The world and all the souls of the world loved you.

-So you want to kiss the sun and stars
+So you want to kiss the sun and stars.

 And break a thousand more lovers' hearts.

-Shuffle them as if they were a deck of cards
+Shuffle them as if they were a deck of cards.

 And you were their only queen of hearts.

-But baby, isn't it time, all those young men
+But baby, isn't it time, all those young men?

 Who lost their poor minds?

-Saw through your nail polished lacquered lies,
+Saw through your nail-polished lacquered lies,

-So you're rude and corrosive, but I've
+So you're rude and corrupt, but I've

-Still got time for you, baby when you're alone.
+Still -got time for you, baby, when you're alone.

-Because I'm as shallow as are you!
+Because I'm as shallow as are -you!

-And of course, you are still oh so, beautiful
+And of course, you are still, oh so, beautiful.

-So shuffle our futures
+So shuffle our futures.

-Shuffle them as if they were a deck of cards
+Shuffle them as if they were a deck of cards.

-And you were my only queen of hearts
+And you were my only queen of hearts.

 My very own queen of hearts.